simonjosefsson/graphwalker.org/content/docs/gw_model_syntax.md

 ~~~
 The above means that if the attribute loggedIn equals to true, the edge is accessible.

-### Action
+### Action - Only for an edge
+Actions are a mechanisms only associated to edges.
 This is java script code that we want to execute in the model.
 It's placed after a forward slash.
 Each statement must be ended with a semicolon.
 ~~~
 /loggedIn=false; rememberMe=true;
 ~~~